awslabs/security-hub-compliance-analyzer/README.md

 `chmod +x cloud_shell_deployment.sh && ./cloud_shell_deployment.sh`

+> **Note:** The script will automatically check if AWS Config, Security Hub, and the NIST 800-53 Rev. 5 standard are enabled.
+If any of these prerequisites are missing, the script will enable them for you before proceeding with the deployment.

 Enter `y` when CDK prompts you in the shell **both times**.

 6. Verify that CDK successfully deployed all stacks.